B7rian/MACC/README.md

 ## Current Specifications

-* Logic is in place to store a single 1024x1024 matrix and read it back but I have only tested the first 3 writes and reads.
+* Logic is in place to store a single matrix using up to 4096 elements and read it back.
+Currently a 64x64 matrix is hard-coded.

 ### To Do
+* Functional test and debug
 * Specify timing contraints and get a timing report
 * Map I/O port and get implementtion to succeed
 * Generate 1st bitstream